mjang01011/portfolio/blogs/markdowns/Supervised and Unsupervised Learning to Self-Supervised and Reinforcement Learning.md

----
-title: "Supervised and Unsupervised Learning to Self-Supervised and Reinforcement Learning" date: "2024-05-20" tags: ["example", "blog"]
----

 # Types of Learning in ML

 This blog aims to provide a brief overview of the four types of learning in ML: 1) supervised, 2) unsupervised, 3) self-supervised, 4) reinforcement learning.